PipesAndFiltersProject/StudentPassing/TestDataGenerator/README.md

 ```
 After which you have four files containing test data for 50 students.
 Each run overwrites the previous data files.

-For options, do `./GenerateTestData -h` to see the help:
+For help on options, do `./GenerateTestData -h`:

 ```bash
 $ ./GenerateTestData -h